Axway/amplify-central/content/en/docs/runtime_security/_index.md

 ## What are Unmanaged APIs

 There is a grouping of "Runtime Managed" APIs that are discovered from all the API gateways connected to the Amplify Marketplace.
 The group of "Runtime Unmanaged" APIs are discovered from Graylog API Security.
-Both can be visualized on the Service Registry (Lisa to add link here).
+Both can be visualized on the [Service Registry](/docs/manage_service_registry/service_management).
 The combination of "Runtime Managed" and "Runtime Unmanaged" APIs is a representation of all the APIs.
 As a result of the runtime Compliance, APIs can be prioritized for remediation based on the security grading.

 ## How runtime compliance works